hatchet-dev/hatchet-infra-examples/sns-ecs-example/README.md

 ### Step 5 - Create an Ingestor URL in Hatchet

 You will next create an ingestion endpoint which SNS can call.
 Navigate to your **Settings** tab in Hatchet, and scroll down to **SNS Integrations**.
 Click on **Create integration** and input the topic ARN that you created above.

-TODO - IMAGE

-You will see an ingestor URL which you will need below.
+You will see an ingestor URL to copy which you will need below.

 ### Step 6 - Create the SNS Subscription